clovenbradshaw-ctrl/ikey4/README.md

 - All encryption/decryption happens in-browser
 - No plaintext data transmitted to servers
 - Keys never leave the client
-- PIN and password ARE the encryption keys (not just authentication)
+- Password is the encryption key (not just authentication)
- - Cannot recover forgotten PIN/password
+- Cannot recover forgotten password

 ## Data Storage